Jimmy Fortune: Biography

 Fortune grew up in Nelson County, Virginia, where he attended Nelson County High School in Lovingston, Virginia.

 The original tenor of the Statler Brothers, Lew DeWitt, heard Fortune sing at a local ski resort.
 DeWitt suffered from Crohn's disease and asked Fortune to audition for the band.
 Fortune started performing with the Statlers in 1982, originally as a temporary replacement.
 He joined permanently when DeWitt left due to ill health.

 Fortune wrote several number-one songs recorded by the Statler Brothers, including "Elizabeth", "Too Much on My Heart", and "My Only Love".
-"More Than a Name on a Wall" was a top ten country hit.
+"More Than a Name on a Wall" was a top-10 country hit.
 He spent 21 years touring, singing, and performing with the Statler Brothers.

 After the Statlers disbanded in 2002, Fortune continued his career as a solo artist with an extensive performance schedule in the U.S. and Canada.
 He has continued as a songwriter and has recorded some projects in Nashville.
-In 2015 he released Hits & Hymns produced by Ben Isaacs.
+In 2015, he released Hits & Hymns produced by Ben Isaacs.
 The album reached the Top Ten on Billboards Top Country Albums chart.
-The DVD release of a TV special, "Jimmy Fortune: Hits & Hymns," hosted by Bill Gaither, debuted at No. 1 on the Billboard Music Video chart.
+The DVD release of a TV special, "Jimmy Fortune: Hits & Hymns," hosted by Bill Gaither, debuted at number one on the Billboard Music Video chart.

 In 2020, Fortune joined Bradley Walker, Ben Isaacs, and Mike Rogers to form Brothers of the Heart.
 They have released three albums to date: Brotherly Love (2020), Listen To The Music (2023), and Will The Circle Be Unbroken (2023).

 In 2023, a bronze statue of Fortune was unveiled in Nelson County, Virginia.
 Fortune attended the ceremony, where a statue of fellow Nelson County native Earl Hamner Jr. was also dedicated.